-Under the Sunset Provision, if the Class ${\tt B}$ Stock ownership by the Jaffee Family declines past the Sunset Trigger, the Class B Stock would automatically convert into Common Stock and the Jaffee Family, including present Management, would lose voting control of the Company, moving from the right to cast over 70%\ of the stockholder votes when the present Sunset Trigger is reached to the right to cast under 20% of such votes.
-Based on the Company's closing price of \$19.75 at September 30, 1994, the market value of the minimum Class B Stock ownership required at that date to avoid the Sunset Trigger ("Minimum Class B Ownership") and maintain voting control of the Company was \$27,451,797 -- the value at that date of 20% of the total number of outstanding shares of Common Stock and Class B Stock.
+Under the Sunset Provision, if the Class B Stock ownership by the Jaffee Family declines past the Sunset Trigger, the Class B Stock would automatically convert into Common Stock and the Jaffee Family, including present Management, would lose voting control of the Company, moving from the right to cast over 70%\ of the stockholder votes when the present Sunset Trigger is reached to the right to cast under 20% of such votes.
+Based on the Company's closing price of \$19.75 at September 30, 1994, the market value of the minimum Class B Stock ownership required at that date to avoid the Sunset Trigger ("Minimum Class B Ownership")

+\As of September 30, 1994, the Jaffee Family had the right to cast over 81.5% of the stockholder votes.

+and maintain voting control of the Company was \$27,451,797 -- the value at that date of 20% of the total number of outstanding shares of Common Stock and Class B Stock.
 The Minimum Class B Ownership would increase if additional Common Stock were issued, to raise equity capital or to fund acquisitions or employee benefit and incentive plans, and could eventually cause the Sunset Trigger to be crossed, resulting in automatic conversion of the Class B Stock and the loss of the Jaffee Family's control of the Company, even if the Jaffee Family had sold little or none of the Class B Stock.
 The Amendment would facilitate maintenance of the Minimum Class B Ownership at its present level (except for fluctuations resulting from variations in stock prices) by using Class A Common Stock for equity capital, acquisitions and employee benefit and incentive plans and avoiding further issuance of Common Stock.
-Although the market value of the minimum Company stock ownership required to avoid the New Sunset Trigger at September 30, 1994 is only \$13,725,898, that minimum level of ownership (at the same stock price level) will, of course, increase as Class A Common Stock is issued by the Company.
+Although the market value of the minimum Company stock ownership required to avoid the New Sunset Trigger at September 30, 1994 is only \$13,725,898, that required minimum level of ownership (at the same stock price level) will, of course, increase as Class A Common Stock is issued by the Company after the Special Stock Dividend.
 The Company has from time to time repurchased Common Stock in the market and otherwise.
 To the extent it does so, the Minimum Class B Ownership (at any particular stock price level) would be reduced.

 Although the effect of the Amendment and the Special Stock Dividend on market prices of the Common Stock and the Class A Common Stock cannot be predicted (See "Certain Other Considerations -- Other Effects of the Amendment"), it is likely that upon declaration and payment of the Special Stock Dividend, the market value of the Minimum Class B Ownership will decline significantly (by approximately the amount of the market value of the Class A Common Stock received by holders of Class B Stock as part of the Special Stock Dividend).
-This would permit the Jaffee Family to sell a substantial portion (possibly as much as 50%) of their current equity in the Company (i.e., the Class A Common Stock received by the Jaffee Family pursuant to the Special Stock Dividend if it is declared and paid) without at all diluting their current voting control.
-The Richard Jaffee Family has indicated it has no intention under present circumstances to sell any of its present equity position in the Company.
+See "B. Ability of Jaffee Family to Retain Voting Control While Selling a Substantial Portion of Their Equity."